Practice Guide 29 – Registration of legal charges and deeds of variation of charge

 You should complete this form in the normal manner, but you should note the following points.

 The lender’s full name and address, including its postcode.
-Note that if the form of charge has been approved by Land Registry and an address has been agreed by the lender with Land Registry we will use that address.
+If we have approved the form of charge and agreed an address for service with the lender, we will use that address.
 Up to three addresses for service are allowed.
 One of these must be a postal address, but it does not have to be within the United Kingdom.
-If required, a second and third address may also be given, which may be additional postal addresses within or outside the United Kingdom; a document exchange box number within the United Kingdom; or an electronic address.
+If required, you may give a second and third address, which may be additional postal addresses within or outside the United Kingdom; a document exchange box number within the United Kingdom; or an electronic address.

 If the lender is a company, its company registration number.